Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Classification of Fermionic Symmetry Enriched Topological Phases

-where the additional $(\psi_{\vv{0}},\psi_{\vv{0}})$ correspond to the isomorphisms needed in order to remain within the set of representative objects of the condensed theory.
-We take the $(\psi_{\vv{0}},\psi_{\vv{0}})$ strands to the right in order to match our condensation conventions in App.~\ref{app:condensation}.
+where the additional $(\psi_{\vv{0}},\psi_{\vv{0}})$ correspond to the condensate isomorphisms needed in order to remain within the set of representative objects of the condensed theory.
+We take the $(\psi_{\vv{0}},\psi_{\vv{0}})$ strands to the right in order to match our condensation conventions in Appendix~\ref{app:condensation}.
 The prefactors appear due to the parent symmetry actions.
-We can compute $U_{\bf g}$ through the relation Eq.~\eqref{eq:rho_vertex} by evaluating the diagram on the right hand side of Eq.~\eqref{eq:Uaction}.
-The explicit form is not particularly illuminating; however, after applying a symmetry action gauge transformation given by
+We can compute $U_{\bf g}$ through the relation Eq.~\eqref{eq:rho_vertex} by evaluating the diagram on the right hand side of Eq.~\eqref{eq:Uaction} to obtain